saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 :::note Android Only

 For Android applications, a minor modification in the manifest is necessary to make your app trust our proxy certificate.
-We'll do this for you automatically when you upload the app to the platform.
+We'll do this for you automatically on the fly, right before we install the app to the target device.

 :::